-In June 2021, Ms. Brink was appointed to the Board of Directors and Compensation Committee and as chair of the Nominating & Corporate Governance Committee of indie Semiconductor, a publicly traded provider of semiconductor systems solutions for the automotive industry.
-In January 2023, Ms. Brink joined the Board of Directors, Audit Committee, and Compensation Committee (as Chair) of Altus Power, Inc.
+In June 2021, Ms. Brink was appointed to the Board of Directors and Compensation Committee and as chair of the Nominating and Corporate Governance Committee of indie Semiconductor, a publicly traded provider of semiconductor systems solutions for the automotive industry.
+From January 2023 through March 2024, Ms. Brink served on the Board of Directors, Audit Committee, and Compensation Committee (as Chair) of Altus Power, Inc..

 Ms. Brink attended Stony Brook University, where she received a B.S. in computer science.
 She received her M.B.A. from Fordham University.
-Ms. Brink is a member of the Dean's Council in the College of Engineering & Applied Sciences at Stony Brook University.
+Ms. Brink is a member of the Dean's Council in the College of Engineering and Applied Sciences at Stony Brook University.

-JUDY L. BROWN, 54
+JUDY L. BROWN, 55

-Director Since: 2008 Board Committees: Audit, Finance (Chair)
+Board Committees: Audit, Finance (Chair)